Library On Demand: Mobile Printing Joins Digital Services at CALS

 For those who do feel in need of assistance to learn how to use the digital resources, the library offers regular classes to walk patrons through the process.
 Harry Pratt attended one of those classes in August at the Terry Library branch on the west side.
 “I thought the informational session was very clear,” he said.

 Another “anywhere, anytime” digital service offered by CALS is access to online digital learning.
 Access to education from home can be life changing, particularly when a patron acquires new skills or certifications.
 Sarah Ricard discovered the advantages of this service.
-“Having Lynda.com as a free resource to card holders has opened up learning opportunities for me,” she said.
+“Having Lynda.com / LinkedIn Learning as a free resource to card holders has opened up learning opportunities for me,” she said.
 “I was able to use it from my personal laptop.”

 Libraries of the 21st century: citizens speak out on why libraries are”much more than books”